-- 1. In the Colour view, select the colour swatch you want to clone. - In the Colour view, click the Edit Palette Mode button to be able to edit the colour list. - 2.
-From the Colour View menu, select Colours > Copy or press Ctrl + C (Windows/Linux) or \mathbb{H} + C (Mac OS X). - 3.
+- 1. In the Colour view, select the colour swatch you want to clone. - In the Colour view, click the Edit Palette Mode button to edit the colour list. - From the Colour View menu, select Colours > Copy or press Ctrl + C (Windows/Linux) or H + C (Mac OS X). - 3.
 In the Colour view, select the colour palette you want to paste the clone into or create a new palette. - 4.
-From the Colour View menu, select Colours > Paste as Clone. - The cloned colour swatch appears in the palette.
+From the Colour View menu, select Colours > Paste as Clone.

+The cloned colour swatch appears in the palette.